 Apart from that, even within employees, you may not want all of them to have access to a certain recorded meeting.
 For example, you may not want the marketing department to have access to a meeting among the HR personnel.
 On VIDIZMO, you can choose specific users and groups that can view each recorded meeting and protect it with a password.

 Furthermore, you can maintain your company’s hierarchy on your VIDIZMO portal with Role-Based Access Control (RBAC).
 VIDIZMO assigns each registered user a role based on the actions they can perform.
 You can select which roles can view certain recorded meetings.
 This would come in handy when you don’t want employees to have access to meetings among managers or directors, for instance.

-You can even restrict access in certain locations which makes sense for governmental meetings which you would not want to be accessible outside your own geographical areas, or certain location where diplomats may be residing.
+You can even restrict access in certain locations which makes sense for governmental meetings that you would not want to be accessible outside your own geographical areas, or certain locations where diplomats may be residing.

 VIDIZMO gives you a transparent look into the activities performed in your portal by registered or unregistered users so you can keep track of how your recorded meetings are being interacted with.
 You can keep an eye out for any unauthorized activity with VIDIZMO’s Audit Log.